Subscription Information and Expectations

 10. Before you subscribe to any of our reports, it is important for you to understand their intended use.
 We expect our subscribers to use them the way we use them.
 See what we mean by “setups” and how we use our lists.

-14. We do not "switch" a person from one subscription service to another.
+12. We do not “switch” a person from one subscription service to another.
 An order for a subscription must go through the Payment Gateway because we do not handle credit card information.
 The Payment Gateway provides a high-security venue for processing such information.
 The Payment Gateway does its job when a person enters an order for a subscription on our Website.
 The order is routed directly to the Payment Gateway. if a person wants to try a subscription that is different from his current subscription, he must place an order for that service just like he did for the original service.
 If he wants to replace one service with another, he must order the new one and cancel the first service.
 He may cancel a subscription by sending us a cancellation notice (an email is sufficient to do this).
-He may do this as often as he likes.
 If a person is not sure which service to select, he might try Valu-Pak.
-That way, he can sample 12 services.
+That way, he can sample a large variety of services.
 When he discovers which services are most suitable for him, he may cancel Valu-Pak and order only the desired services.
-The fee for Valu-Pak is the same as the total cost of subscribing to 3 services..
+The fee for Valu-Pak is the same as the total cost of subscribing to 3 services.